Jane011223/Django-template-trading/README.md

 # Django-template-trading
-This is the trading project using Django template
+This is the trading project using Django template.
+This used Python 3.8.5.